gabhinav0110/portfolio-website/content/project/multiscale-gpr/index.md

 #   image: "GMM_indiv_post.png"
 ---

-In this project, we compare the abilities of ARD ker-nel, Gibbs kernel, additive GPR and a weighted mix-ture of GPs method in handling multiscale features using synthetic data.
-Application to real data is shownfor some time-series data of fish-catch, and sea-surface-temperature image marred due to cloud cover.
+In this project, we compare the abilities of ARD kernel, Gibbs kernel, additive GPR and a weighted mix-ture of GPs method in handling multiscale features using synthetic data.
+Application to real data is shown for some time-series data of fish-catch, and sea-surface-temperature image marred due to cloud cover.